DataDog/documentation/content/en/mobile_testing/mobile_app_tests/advanced_options.md

 If a mobile app test cannot locate an element, it retries the step for 60 seconds by default.

-You can customize this time out up to 60 seconds if you want your test to wait for less time to be able to find the step targeted element.
+You can customize this timeout up to 60 seconds if you want your test to wait for less time to be able to find the step targeted element.

 {{< img src="mobile_testing/timeout.png" alt="Wait for 30 seconds before declaring the test step as failed" style="width:50%" >}}